gomezfox/FragmentCommunication/README.md

 * Fork and then Clone this repository
 * Follow along with the [Android Fragment Basics Example](http://developer.android.com/training/basics/fragments/communicating.html) as you
     1. Add the Item Fragment to the activity layout onCreate()
-    2. Update the list of items in DummyContent
+    2. Require the Activity to Implement the Interface
-    3. Require the Activity to Implement the Interface
+    3. Implement the onFragmentInteraction(String) method using Fragment Factory Methods to create a new instance of SimpleFragment
     4. Deliver a Message to the Simple Fragment to update its view to show the selected item number
 * If you have time, experiment with implementing Fragment Transition Custom Animations like the [Card Flip Animation](http://developer.android.com/training/animation/cardflip.html) for the simple fragment.